sts10/phraze/readme.markdown

           [default: 1]

   -s, --sep <SEPARATOR>
           Word separator.
 Can accept single quotes around the separator.
-For no separator, use empty single quotes ''.
+To not use a separator, use empty single quotes ''.

           There are special values that will trigger generated separators: